Regan-Zhang/HaDis/README.md

 python -m torch.distributed.launch --nproc_per_node=1 --master_port=17672 main.py config/cifar10_r18_propos.yml
 ```

-##### Aftering training, you can see the results including the logs of loss and metrics, and saved model.pth in`ckpt/`.
+##### Aftering training, you can see the results including the logs of loss and metrics, and saved model weights in`ckpt/`.

 We can also enable the WANDB (default not wandb) to visualize the training!